kiriakos2004/DL_Democritos_ptyx/README.md

 To train and evaluate the PINN:

-        python main_PINN.py
+        python main_COMBINED.py

 This script:

 - Loads and preprocesses the data.
 - Incorporates Physical Laws into the Model by defining the governing Partial Differential Equations (PDEs) related to fluid dynamics around the ship hull and computes PDE residuals using automatic differentiation to ensure the model adheres to the underlying physical principles.
+- Incorporates physical laws related to ship resistance into the loss function.
+- Adds a boundary loss term that penalties the model for producing results that dont allign with ships sea trial tests (make use of extreme values)
 - Performs hyperparameter tuning similar to the data-driven model.
 - Trains the final PINN model with the best hyperparameters.
 - Evaluates the PINN on the test set in terms of RMSE.

-### Running the Physics-Guided Neural Network (PGNN)

-To train and evaluate the PGNN:

-        python main_PGNN.py

-This script:

-- Loads and preprocesses the data.
-- Incorporates physical laws related to ship resistance into the loss function.
-- Performs hyperparameter tuning similar to the data-driven model.
-- Trains the final PGNN model with the best hyperparameters.
-- Evaluates the PGNN on the test set in terms of RMSE.

-## Formulation of a PDE for the Problem (PINN)
+## Formulation of a PDE for the Problem

 Assuming we can model the resistance R as a function of speed V and other variables, we will consider a PDE like: